Charles Michels: Communist Parliamentarian

-On 26 April 1936 he ran for the legislative elections in the 3rd district of the 15th arrondissement of Paris, and was elected on the following 3 May with 58.6% of the votes, against the outgoing Independent Radicals deputy, Georges Boucheron.
+On 26 April 1936 he ran for the legislative elections in the 3rd district of the 15th arrondissement of Paris, and was elected to the National Assembly on the following 3 May with 58.6% of the votes, against the outgoing Independent Radicals député, Georges Boucheron.
 In the first round, he had collected 3,258 votes against 2,353 Marceau Pivert and 1,059 Duteil (Proletarian Unity Party) out of 11,816 voters.

 Although the PCF was dissolved in September 1939 for activity tending to "propagate the slogans emanating from or pertaining to the Third International ", Michels surrendered on 9 January 1940 at the opening session of the Chamber of Deputies where he met André Mercier, Raymond Guyot and Fernand Grenier.
 Their presence provoked a fight and their expulsion.
 He was stripped of his parliamentary mandate on 20 February, like all Communist deputies.

 Second World War

 Michels joined the army in September 1939 and was demobilized on 20 July 1940.
 He returned to Paris and made contact with Jean Catelas, clandestine communist leader in the Paris region, investing in the reorganization of the CGTU, Federation of Hides and Skins.

 At the beginning of October 1940, while preparing to go into hiding, he was arrested and interned at Aincourt, then at Fontevrault and at Clairvaux on 21 February 1941.

 In May, he arrived at the Choisel camp at Châteaubriant, Loire-Inférieure.
 He was a member of the underground committee of the camp, and, in June 1941, prepared the escape of four communist leaders: Fernand Grenier, Henri Raynaud, Leon Mauvais and Eugene Hénaff.

 Following an attack on Karl Hotz, head of the Kommandantur de Nantes, he was shot by the Nazis on 22 October 1941, at the Carrière des Rifles alongside 26 other hostages in the camp of Châteaubriant, including Guy Môquet and Jean-Pierre Timbaud, and 21 hostages in Nantes and Paris.